-"For ye are dead, and your life is hid with Christ in God" (Colossians 3:3).
+“For ye are dead, and your life is hid with Christ in God.”
+(Colossians 3:3)

-There are three wonderful figures in the New Testament which depict the relationship of the individual believer to all other believers and to Christ Himself.
+There are three wonderful figures in the New Testament that depict the relationship of the individual believer to all other believers and to Christ Himself.
 Christians are like little branches in the great vine, which is Christ.
-They are stones in a great building of which He is the foundation and corner stone.
+They are stones in a great building of which He is the foundation and cornerstone.
 They are all members of the great body of which He is the head.
-In each case, they have been placed "in Christ," and they derive all life and meaning from Him.
+In each case, they have been placed “in Christ,” and they derive all life and meaning from Him.

 As a stone lying alone on the ground is useless and ugly, so would be a professing Christian who is not truly in Christ.
-But we, "as lively stones, are built up a spiritual house" (I Peter 2:5) as "the household of God; And are built upon the foundation of the apostles and prophets, Jesus Christ Himself being the chief corner stone; In whom all the building fitly framed together groweth unto an holy temple in the Lord: In whom ye also are builded together for an habitation of God through the Spirit" (Ephesians 2:19-22).
+But we, “as lively stones, are built up a spiritual house” (1 Peter 2:5) as “the household of God; And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone; In whom all the building fitly framed together groweth unto an holy temple in the Lord: In whom ye also are builded together for an habitation of God through the Spirit” (Ephesians 2:19-22).